Wind instrument repair

 • Set #1: OFF, dial to 0

-• Adjust B to just to 1.5 until the Magnahelic reads 4
+• Adjust B to just to between 1 and 1.5 until the Magnehelic reads 4

 Target: